Religious abuse: Psychological

 One specific meaning of the term religious abuse refers to psychological manipulation and harm inflicted on a person by using the teachings of their religion.
 This is perpetrated by members of the same or similar faith that includes the use of a position of authority within the religion.
 It is most often directed at children and emotionally vulnerable adults, and the motivations behind such abuse vary, and can be either well-intentioned or malicious.

 Even well-intentioned religious abuse can have long-term psychological consequences, such as the victim developing phobias or long-term depression.
 The victim may have a sense of shame that persists even after they leave the religion.
 A person can also be manipulated into avoiding a beneficial action (such as a medical treatment) or to engage in a harmful behavior.

 In his book Religious Abuse, pastor Keith Wright describes an example of such abuse.
 When he was a child, his Christian Scientist mother became very ill and eventually was convinced to seek medical treatment at an inpatient facility.
 Members of her church went to the treatment center to convince her to trust prayer rather than treatment, and to leave.
 She died shortly thereafter.
 While the church members may not have had any malicious intent, their use of their religion's teachings to manipulate Wright's mother ultimately resulted in her death.

 A more recent study among 200 university students has shown that 12.5% of students reported being victimized by at least one form of religious or ritual abuse (RA).
 The study, which was published in the Journal of Interpersonal Violence, showed that religious/ritual abuse may result in mental health issues such as dissociative disorders.

 Religious morality can in some cases contribute to victim blaming.

 Against children

-Religiously-based psychological abuse of children can involve using teachings to subjugate children through fear, or indoctrinating the child in the beliefs of their particular religion whilst suppressing other perspectives.
+Religiously-based psychological abuse of children can involve using teachings to subjugate children through fear, or indoctrinating the child in the beliefs of their particular religion while suppressing other perspectives.
 Psychologist Jill Mytton describes this as crushing the child's chance to form a personal morality and belief system; it makes them utterly reliant on their religion or parents, and they never learn to reflect critically on the information they receive.
 Similarly, the use of fear and a judgmental environment (such as the concept of Hell) to control the child can be traumatic.